arduino/EduIntro/README.md

 * Fixed an issue with the Potentiometer class in mbed (Nano 33 BLE Sense)
 * Added readRange() method for the Potentiometer
+* Added inverted logic for outputs and the constructor to have e.g. *Led led(PIN, NORMAL | INVERTED)*

 ### v0.0.13